LucAAndreassi/Max-imum-Speed/Project 1/Project1DBFOptimization.md

 #### Lap Simulator Simplifications
 These are simplifications to estimate preliminary design and increase fidelity in certain parts of the simulation.
+All of these simplifications are fixed throughout the optimization to reduce model complexity.
 - Propulsion will be modelled after a known/tested motor and propeller combination.
 - Aircraft configuration will be fixed-wing, with a single wing and inverted T-Tail
 - Fuselage will have a circular cross-section